d0-00d/osava/README.md

-# Osava - open source anti virus application
+# Osava — Open-Source Antivirus Application

-(**honestly a platform would be a better word but idk**)
+*(Honestly, "platform" might be the more accurate word — but we'll see.)*

 **Osava** is a modern Windows desktop security dashboard built with [Tauri v2](https://tauri.app/), React 19, TypeScript, and Express.
 It provides system security monitoring, email breach lookups, ClamAV antivirus management, and custom scan/definition update workflows in a desktop interface.

 ---

-## RELEASES WILL BE SPONTAENEOUS, AND MORE FEATURES WILL BE ADDED. ...(*￣０￣)ノ
+## Releases are shipped spontaneously, with more features on the way. ...(*￣０￣)ノ

-CURRENT STAGE -> ALPHA.V.01
+**CURRENT STAGE → ALPHA v0.1**

 ---

 ## (✦_✦) Key Features

-- **Security Dashboard**: Monitor real-time Windows Security Center status including active Antivirus software and Windows Firewall states across Domain, Private, and Public profiles.
+- **Security Dashboard**: Monitor real-time Windows Security Center status, including active antivirus software and Windows Firewall states across Domain, Private, and Public profiles.
-- **Email Breach Checker**: Verify if email addresses have been compromised in data breaches.
+- **Email Breach Checker**: Verify whether an email address has been compromised in a known data breach.
-- **Security Hub (ClamAV Manager)**: Check installation status, download, install, or uninstall ClamAV directly through MSI setup automation.
+- **Security Hub (ClamAV Manager)**: Check installation status, and download, install, or uninstall ClamAV via automated MSI setup.
-- **AV Console**: Perform ClamAV definition updates (`freshclam`), run custom directory or system scans (`clamscan`), and view live output logs.
+- **AV Console**: Run ClamAV definition updates (`freshclam`), perform custom directory or full-system scans (`clamscan`), and view live output logs.

 ---